 - Our community flags reviews that look suspicious so our Review Team can then look more carefully at the suspicious reviews.
 Community involvement in fighting fake reviews is critical for us.

 - We seek to educate companies and consumers about the dangers of fake reviews and how to spot them.
 Please read 4 things you need to know before reading reviews and What is review fraud?

 SiteJabber takes review fraud seriously.
 Writing or paying for fake reviews is unethical, against SiteJabber’s terms and is illegal in many jurisdictions.
 New York’s Attorney General recently fined 19 companies $350,000 for violations associated with fake reviews.
 SiteJabber uses software algorithms, community reporting and other methods to aggressively detect and remove fake reviews.
 If a company is discovered to be writing or paying for fake reviews they may lose access to their SiteJabber Business Account, have their business publicly flagged as manipulating reviews and be demoted in SiteJabber search.

 All SiteJabber review collection tools for businesses must be used to collect reviews from unbiased samples of customers.
-Businesses may not select customers that might be more likely to write positive reviews and you may not offer incentives to write positive reviews (although it is acceptable for businesses to offer incentives to write reviews if customers receive the incentive irrespective of whether their reviews are positive or negative).
-Any violation of any of these terms may result in the loss of access to SiteJabber Business Accounts.
+Businesses may not select customers that might be more likely to write positive reviews and you may not offer incentives to write positive reviews.
+Any violation of any of these terms may result in the loss of access to your business account.